lucapug/nyc-bike-analytics/docs/project_setup.md

 Then generate a JSON service account key that you will download inside the `.dbt` folder.
 These are the credentials with which terraform will communicate and write/read to Google cloud resources.
 Notice that this key must not be published; in particular do not upload it to Github (that's why there is a local .gitignore inside .dbt folder)

-Now, in the same terminal session where you will execute the terraform commands, assign this environment variable (necessary for terraform to be accredited to the google services):
+Now, in the same terminal session where you ware going to execute the terraform commands, assign this environment variable (necessary for terraform to be accredited to the google services):

 `export GOOGLE_APPLICATION_CREDENTIALS="$HOME/nyc-bike-analytics/.dbt/[your-key-name-here].json"`

-Change all the values in `variables.tf` with the ones corresponding to your google clud resources.
+Change all the values in `variables.tf` with the ones corresponding to your google cloud resources.

 Remember also to change in the `io_config.yml` your key name:

 ```
 # GOOGLE
-GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/home/src/.dbt/dtc-de-zoomcamp-2024-4a477d7bc858.json"
+GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/home/src/.dbt/[YOUR_KEY_NAME].json"
 GOOGLE_LOCATION: US # Optional
 ```

-Also, for dbt to connect to google cloud when making the transformations, you must edit `profiles.yml` in the `dbt_ops` folder (modify project, dataset, key_file and location entries)
+Also, for dbt to connect to google cloud when making the dbt transformations, you must edit `profiles.yml` in the `dbt_ops` folder (modify project, dataset, key_file and location entries)

 You are now ready to create the cloud resources for the project: